aporeto-inc/gaia/doc/README.md

 Most of the resources in Aporeto live in a namespace.
 When you issue a command, in addition to your JWT, you must pass the `X-Namespace` HTTP header.
-This will tell the system which namespace the request is targeting and what API authorization policy to apply.
+This will tell the system which namespace the request is targeting and what API authorizations to apply.

-Note that the API authorization associated to your JWT claims will depends on the namespace you target.
+Note that the API authorization associated with your JWT claims will depend on the namespace you target.

 For instance, you may get the permission to list the namespace in `/company/ns1`: